Ph.D. in Experimental Psychology, University of Michigan, 1988.

 For additional information about my research, please also see:

-- Eiriksdottir, E., & Catrambone, R. (in press).
-The effects of timing of exposure to principle and procedural instruction specificity on learning an electrical troubleshooting skill.
-Journal of Experimental Psychology: Applied.
+- Eiriksdottir, E., & Catrambone, R. (2015).
+The effects of timing of exposure to principles and procedural instruction specificity on learning an electrical troubleshooting skill.
+Journal of Experimental Psychology: Applied, 21(4), 383-394.

 - Bentley, F., Tollmar, K., Stephenson, P., Levy, L., Jones, B., Robertson, S., Price, E., Catrambone, R., & Wilson, J. (2013).
 Health mashups: Presenting statistical patterns between wellbeing data and context in natural language to promote behavior change.
 ACM Transactions on Computer-Human Interaction (TOCHI), 20 (5), 30(1)-30(27).